Bereavement and Bad Theology: A Toxic Cocktail

 Dr. Terri Daniel is an end-of-life educator, an interfaith clinical chaplain and a trauma specialist certified in death, dying and bereavement by the Association for Death Education and counseling, and in trauma counseling by the International Association of Trauma Professionals.

 She conducts workshops worldwide for bereaved individuals and bereavement professionals, teaching meditative, ceremonial and therapeutic processes that focus on inner transformation rather than external events.
 Her work is acclaimed by physicians, hospice workers, grief counselors and clergy for its investigation into the relationship between spirituality and psychology.
-She is the founder of the Conference on Death and Afterlife Studies, and the Ask Doctor Death podcast.
+She is the founder of the Conference on Death Grief and Belief, and the Ask Doctor Death podcast.

 Terri has a BA in Religious Studies from Marylhurst University, an MA in Pastoral Care from Fordham University, and a Doctor of Ministry in Pastoral Care and Counseling from the San Francisco Theological Seminary.